mobizt/FirebaseClient/README.md

 This library also provides the OTA firmware update functionalities by using your Realtime Database data or Firebase/Cloud Storage object (file).

-The well managed authentication task handler allows you to access Firebase and Google Cloud services smoothly and seemlessly.
+The well-managed authentication task handler allows you to access Firebase and Google Cloud services smoothly and seemlessly.
 Managing the authentication levels for various apps/users under the same device is so easy as the Firebase SDK client.

 This library is worth trusty to try with fully examples and documentation and intensively tested 24/7 for its functionality, reliability and performance.

-Using the simple/half-baked Firebase library or creating your own REST API client can cause your headache later.
+Using any simple/half-baked Firebase libraries or creating your own REST API client is your own risks because of code flaws.
+Sometime it just works but not always depending on how it is well-managed, API compliances or just using the trial and errors or error from something that has not yet been noticed.

-> [!NOTE]
-> The Firestore data change listening and Realtime Database disconnected event are not support by the Firebase REST API.
+Note that the Firestore data change listening and Realtime Database disconnected event are not support by the Firebase REST API.

 ## Frequently Asked Questions